peteroupc/html3dutil/tutorials/overview.md

   new H3DU.PbrMaterial class.
 - Added fromBasic and fromBasicTexture methods to H3DU.Material class.
-- Many new methods were added to the H3DU.Math class, including methods to add and subtract 4-element vectors, to clamp vectors, and to convert to and from linear RGB colors, as well as vec3proj, vec4proj, mat3invert, and vec3fromWindowPoint methods.
+- Many new methods were added to the H3DU.Math class, including methods to add and subtract 4-element vectors, to clamp vectors, and to convert to and from linearized RGB colors, as well as vec3proj, vec4proj, mat3invert, and vec3fromWindowPoint methods.
    The frustumHasBox method was improved.
 - The shapeCount, getShape, setShape, and copy methods were added to H3DU.ShapeGroup.